warrenday/peer-message/README.md

 Sending data between clients on the web is inherently slow due to two reasons.

-1. Data must travel to from client -> server -> client.
+1. Data must travel from client -> server -> client.
 This means a longer round trip for your data and increased latency.

 2. Data is sent using TCP, this favoures reliability over speed as packets must be delivered in the correct order.